 - Take electrocardiogram (ECG) readings — only applies to the Fitbit Sense.

 - Use heart rate tech and an electrodermal activity (EDA) sensor to calculate your daily stress score.
-Again, only applies to the Fitbit Sense
+Again, it only applies to the Fitbit Sense.

 - Track heart rate variability and (HRV) and resting heart rate (RHR).

 - Use Alexa’s voice technology to set alarms, set reminders, and check the latest weather reports.